Indrajeet2809/contact-keeper-backend/README.md

 # Contact Keeper API

 This is a Node/Express/MongoDB REST API for contacts that uses JWT authentication.
+You understand RESTful API design (CRUD operations, resource naming).
+You know authentication & authorization, specifically token-based auth (JWT).
 All contact endpoints are protected and each registered user has their own contacts.
 This is used in my React course on Udemy.
 It is the API ONLY.
-The fullstack app can be found [here](https://github.com/bradtraversy/contact-keeper)
+The fullstack app can be found [here](https://github.com/Indrajeet2809/contact-keeper-backend)

 ## Getting Started